ttytm/wthrr-the-weathercrab/README.md

 This app uses font icons and emojis.
 Therefore, a nerd variant of your font is required to correctly display the output. https://github.com/ryanoasis/nerd-fonts

-<sub>If you are using brew, this gist contains easy digestible copy-pasta for nerd-font installation.<br>
+<sub>If you are using brew, this gist contains easily digestible copy-pasta for nerd-font installation.<br>
 https://gist.github.com/davidteren/898f2dcccd42d9f8680ec69a3a5d350e</sub>

-Some terminal emulators might require you to additionally add/prioritize emojis in their font config.
+Some terminal emulators might require to additionally add/prioritize emojis in their font config.

 ## Installation

 Without the rust toolchain installed, grabbing a binary from the [release](https://github.com/tobealive/wthrr-the-weathercrab/releases) page might be your way to go.

-Otherwise, rusts package manager is a simple way to install the binary crate.
+Otherwise, rusts package manager is a simple way to install the binary crate:

 ```
 cargo install wthrr
 ```

 If you are on NetBSD, a package is available from the official repositories.
-To install it, simply run,
+To install it, simply run:

 ```
 pkgin install wthrr